-To conduct this research, a quantitative approach with the traditions of biography and grounded theory method was applied.
-In process of collecting data, the open-ended questionnaire was raised to 30 online learners in English major and indirect interviews with 5 salient learners were also carried out.
+To conduct this research, a quatitative approach with the traditions of bioghaphy and grounded theory method was applied.
+In process of collectinag data, the open-ended questionaire was raised to 30 online learners in English major and indirect interview with 5 salient learners were also carried out.
 The research questions chiefly focus on three aspects:

-1. What are the limitations of learners?

-2. Why do the limitations of learners lead to greater barriers to online English learning at HCMCOU?

-3. How can these limitations of learners cause greater barriers in the online English training system (OETS)?
+- 1. What are the limitations of learners? - 2.
+Why do the limitations of learners lead to greater barriers of online English learning at HCMCOU? - 3.
+How can these limitations of learners cause greater barriers in online English training system (OETS)?

-The outcomes clarified that most learners are mainly limited to negative learning habits, willpower shortage and neglected learning perceptions.
-These limitations strongly influence the quality of online English training.
+The outcomes clarified that most of learners are mainly limitted to negative learning habits, willpower shortage and neglected learning perceptions.
+These limitations strongly influence on the quality of online English training.